 Connect with others who understand what you’re going through

 Navigating a chronic health condition like PCOS can feel isolating.
-It can be hard to describe how you are feeling or what you are going through to even your closest friends and family members.
+It can be hard to describe how you're feeling or what you're going through to even your closest friends and family members.

 There are many women living with PCOS in the Oova community as well.
 If you are an Oova user you have access to our private Facebook community.
 This month, we will be hosting conversations and sharing resources about PCOS exclusively for our community members.
 Join the conversation and introduce yourself to a supportive group that understands what you are going through.